 - No ski touring experience.
 If you haven’t ski toured before, then consider our Skills Courses (so long as you don’t mind being in a mixed ability group – the enjoyment of teaching courses isn’t usually affected by mixed ski abilities, as there are plenty of teaching and skills sessions going on, as well as the skiing).
 Alternatively, if you want a faster paced, more descent focused week -then look at our range of Backcountry Ski Holidays.
 These all feature some skinning days, as well as lift assisted skiing and are an ideal trip for established off piste skiers to learn some basic touring skills.

 - A few days ski touring experience.
 If you have done a few days worth of ski touring and you are a good standard off piste skier, then our Early Season Day Tours and Norwegian Day Tours are both good options for a first dedicated ski touring holiday, or to build up experience for a multi-day tour in the future.

-- 1 -2 weeks or more of ski touring experience.
+- 1 -2 weeks of ski touring experience.
 Any of our intermediate level trips are suitable!

 - Several weeks ski touring experience.
-If you are an experienced ski tourer, with several week long trips and/or hut to hut tours under your belt, then your choices extend to our Off The Beaten Track and Ski Mountaineering trips as well.
+If you are an experienced ski tourer, with several week long trips and/or hut to hut tours under your belt, then your choices extend to our Worldwide Destinations and Ski Mountaineering trips as well.